 HALCO is a charitable not-for-profit community-based legal clinic that provides free legal services for people living with HIV/AIDS in Ontario, Canada.

 You can Contact Us for more information about getting help from HALCO.
 HALCO also provides a variety of other services including public legal education and law reform activities – please visit Our Services for more information.

 Intake Hours for New Inquiries

-Our intake hours for new inquiries changed in March 2018, and we now take inquiries on Monday, Wednesday and Friday from 9 a.m. to 5 p.m.
+Our intake hours for new inquiries are Monday, Wednesday and Friday from 9 a.m. to 5 p.m.
 We do not take new inquiries on Tuesday or Thursday.
 For new immigration/refugee law inquiries: please call us during our intake hours to request an appointment.
 Please see our Contact Us page for more information about getting legal help.

 Our office is open Monday to Friday from 9 a.m. to 5 p.m. (closed on government/public holidays).
 For new inquiries, please see Intake Hours above.

 Your privacy is very important to us.
 HALCO follows the client confidentiatily rules of the Law Society of Ontario.

 HALCO is a scent-reduced environment so please avoid wearing scents or fragrances when coming to our office.